kr-colab/disperseNN/README.md

     - [Empirical inference](#empirical-inference)
   - [References](#references)

-`disperseNN` is a Machine Learning framework to predict &#963;, the expected per generation displacement distance between offspring and their parent(s), where training data is generated from simulations over a broad range of parameters.
+`disperseNN` is a Machine Learning framework to predict &#963;, the expected per generation displacement distance between offspring and their parent(s), from genetic variation data.
+`disperseNN` uses training data generated from simulations over a broad range of parameters.
 See [Smith et al.](https://kr-colab.github.io/) for a comprehensive description of the method.

-## Install requirements *** GPUs currently not working for me
+## Install requirements

 First clone this repository: